logue/vuetify-swatches/README.md

-# Vuetify Swatch
+# Vuetify Swatches

-This project is a remake of [saintplay's vue-swatch](https://saintplay.github.io/vue-swatches/) with [Vuetify](https://vuetifyjs.com/).
+This project is a remake of [saintplay's vue-swatches](https://saintplay.github.io/vue-swatches/) with [Vuetify](https://vuetifyjs.com/).

 Unlike the original version, it provides a UI based on Vuetify, such as ripple effects and dark mode.

-Please use in combination with [Menu Component](https://vuetifyjs.com/components/menus/).
+This library is positioned as a complement to Vuetify and provides a minimal UI.
+Use the[Menu Component](https://vuetifyjs.com/components/menus/) if you want to display a pop-up menu, and the [Card component](https://vuetifyjs.com/components/cards/) if you want to display a palette.

 ## Usage